Art History Chair, Professor of Fine Arts on the Alumnae Foundation, Film Studies Steering Committee

 204 Art Building

 Michael Davis teaches the art of the Middle Ages, the arts of Islam, and modern architecture.
 His research centers on French Gothic architecture including Notre-Dame, Paris and the cathedrals of Clermont-Ferrand and Limoges.
-Recently, he has been at work reconstructing lost buildings in medieval Paris (see an early version on YouTube).
-These projects, which feature in seminars on Paris, actively engage students in the evaluation of evidence, medieval design techniques, and the use of digital media.
+Recently, he has been at work reconstructing lost buildings in medieval Paris (early video).
+Featured in seminars on Paris, these projects actively engage students in the evaluation of evidence, medieval design techniques, and the use of digital media.

 206 Art Building